curioushuman/curious-outcomes-communities/README.md

 $ skaffold dev
 ```

-Matches files with the file pattern `*.k8s.steps.ts`.
+Matches files with the file pattern `*.k8s-spec.ts`.

+**NOTE:** all tests will be run within K8s when tests are run in this way.

 ### Manual testing within Kubernetes